luanphandinh/go-playground/README.md

 }
 ```

-A good notice that sometimes we don't need to put a boolean flag to indicate inside an object
+A good notice that sometimes we don't need to put a boolean inside an object
 It faster to loop through array for `bool`(1 byte)
 instead of looping through array of heavy object (> 1 byte) just for a bool